 Our hardware and software products are complex.
 We have experienced in the past, and expect to experience in the future, quality issues.
+Such quality issues may be due to, for example, our own designs or processes, the designs or processes of our suppliers, and/or flaws in third party software used in our products.
 Quality risk is most acute when we are introducing new products.
+We have also increased the cadence of our product release cycle, which could impact product and service quality.
 Quality issues have and could again in the future cause customers to experience outages or disruptions in service, data loss or data corruption.
 If we fail to remedy a product defect, we may experience a failure of a product line, temporary or permanent withdrawal from a product or market, damage to our reputation, loss of revenue, inventory costs or product reengineering expenses and higher ongoing warranty and service costs, and these occurrences could have a material impact on our gross margins, business and operating results.
 In addition, we exercise little control over how our customers use or maintain our products, and in some cases improper usage or maintenance could impair the performance of our products, which could lead to a perception of a quality issue.
 Customers and we may experience losses that may result from or are alleged to result from defects in our products, which could subject us to claims for damages, including consequential damages.